mojaloop/mojaloop-specification/documents/JSON Binding Rules.md

 #### 3.1.8 properties

 The value of _properties_ MUST be an object.
 Each value of this object MUST be a valid JSON Schema.
 This keyword determines how child instances validate for objects; it does not directly validate the immediate instance itself.
-Validation succeeds if, for each name that appears in both the instance and as a name within this keyword\'s value, the child instance for that name successfully validates against the corresponding schema.
+Validation succeeds if, for each name that appears in both the instance and as a name within this keyword's value, the child instance for that name successfully validates against the corresponding schema.
 Omitting this keyword results in the same behaviour as does having an empty object.

 #### 3.1.9 enum

 The value of this keyword MUST be an array.
 This array SHOULD have at least one element.
 Elements in the array SHOULD be unique.
-An instance validates successfully against this keyword if its value is equal to one of the elements in this keyword\'s array value.
+An instance validates successfully against this keyword if its value is equal to one of the elements in this keyword's array value.
 Elements in the array might be of any value, including null.

 #### 3.1.10 type

 The value of this keyword MUST be either a string or an array.
 If it is an array, elements of the array MUST be strings and MUST be unique.
 String values MUST be one of the six primitive types (null, boolean, object, array, number, or string), or integer which matches any number with a zero-fractional part.
 An instance validates if and only if the instance is in any of the sets listed for this keyword.

-This specification uses string type for all basic types and element types, but enforces restrictions using regular expressions as *patterns*.
+This specification uses string type for all basic types and element types, but enforces restrictions using regular expressions as _patterns_.
 Complex types are of object type and contain properties that are either element or object types in turn.
 Array types are used to specify lists, which are currently only used as part of complex types.

 ### 3.2 Metadata Keywords